 Nira shook her head a few times, bowing her head in shame.
 “I’m… I’m not a priestess of Ariadna, I’m afraid… but I am sympathetic to her cause.
 I don’t have the goddesses blessing… not like she does.”
 She looked over at Ari’s continuing rape.
 “I’ve been trying to find her for years.”

 “As have we,” Jaymes said sadly.

 “I heard of a new temple being founded in Pantaglin, and I knew that she would be there… I knew that Karn’s men would come for the temple, and she would be there to try to rescue them,” she shook her head sadly.
 “I was lucky I arrived late, because it was worse than that… there never was a temple.
 It was a trap… for her.”
 Nira slowly looked over at the raped priestess, tears welling in her haunted eyes.
 “I would have been caught it in myself if I had arrived but a day sooner, I’d have been captured with the others.”
 She sighed.
 “I’ve been following this caravan for about two weeks now, trying to find a way to get her out… when I first saw you in the last town.
 I’ve been watching you since then.”

 Kaya tensed slightly.
 “You know who we are?”

 She nodded slowly.
 “I’ve guessed from your descriptions.
 The rebels of Vasali?”

-“Chaza?
-But that is three days away at most.
-We can’t even be sure she will be here when we get back.”
-Kaya stood up defiantly, pointing to the men that surrounded Ari.
-“They are raping her and mocking her.
-We need to do something now.”
+“Chaza?” he protested.
+“That’s at least three days away!
+We can’t even be sure she will be here when we get back!”
+Jaymes stood up defiantly, pointing to the men that surrounded Ari.
+“They are raping her now!
+We need to do something!”

 Nira spoke up then.
 “They’ve been making for Tabharos almost as the crow flies… but not quickly.
 We don’t have forever, but we can make a good guess which cities they will pass through on the way.”